"A restless, inquiring mind"

 International Record Review, UK [pdf]

-"Ivan Ilić achieves a very musical performance, impressive technically and especially articulation-wise.
-If his goal was to generate the radiant chopinite spectre of voices and colours with five fingers according to Godowsky's arrangement, he succeeds utterly.
-One can only wish Ilić's inspirational recording the success it deserves."
+"Ivan Ilić achieves a very musical performance, and technically impressive, especially articulation-wise.
+If his goal was to generate the radiant chopinite spectre of voices and colours with five fingers according to Godowsky's arrangement, he succeeds utterly."

 Harmonie Magazine, Czech Republic [pdf]